Veteran who died Sunday was competing in his first Ironman competition

 The Ironman triathlon consists of a 2.4-mile swim, a 112-mile bicycle ride and a marathon 26.2-mile run completed in that order, for a total of 140.6 miles.

-This is not the first time athletes have died during or shortly after the Ironman Wisconsin competition.
+This is not the first time an athlete has died during or shortly after the Ironman Wisconsin competition.